 utilise the collection and molecular analysis of echidna scat samples from captive and wild populations to provide novel insight into fundamental aspects of echidna biology (e.g. diet, stress, breeding) and their role in natural or cultivated environments.

 use EchidnaCSI as an outreach and engagement platform via traditional (media, seminars, flyers, videos) and social (e.g. phone app, Facebook, Twitter, email) media to educate and enthuse the community about biodiversity, environmental awareness and the value of interdisciplinary research for application in conservation and animal biology, and to foster change in behaviour to help protect and preserve biodiversity.

-The project has now been running for a year and we have more than 5000 users with over 2800 sightings recorded and 200 scats sent in.
-This provides interested students to do projects on the data and molecular analysis of these unique samples.
+The project has now been running for a year and we have more than 10,000 users with over 13,000 sightings recorded and 800 scats sent in.
+This means that there is plenty of data and unique samples for interested students to do projects on.

 The platypus genome was published in 2008 and provided fundamental new information about monotreme biology and mammalian evolution.
 The echidna genome has been sequenced and we are part of a small international team helping with the assembly and carrying out analysis on the genome for the Echidna genome publication (which will also feature a much improved Platypus genome).
 This is a great opportunity for students to take part in an international collaboration, which will provide the first echidna genome assembly and carries out analysis of the echidna genome to better understand the fascinating biology of these animals.

 Sex determination is one of the most puzzling aspects of monotreme biology.
 They have an extraordinary complex sex chromosomes system that consists of ten sex chromosomes in platypus and nine in echidna.
 In contrast to sex chromosomes in other mammals, platypus sex chromosomes show extensive homology to bird sex chromosomes.